 Probably a bit less gaudy, but then Mitchell wasn’t exactly a revolutionary either.
 The 1961 GM lineup, the first under his full control, is delightfully light and buoyant, and show his love for crisp knife edges which would soon come to dominate, but the bubble hardtops that had their origins in the first hardtop coupes by Earl in 1949 were still out in full force.

 The new 1962 GM hardtops were undoubtedly a concession to Ford’s influential wide C-pillar coupes, and Mitchell’s superb knife-edged 1963 Buick Riviera owes more than a passing nod of the hat to the influential 1961 Continental.

 Today’s interiors might be a lot more ergonomic, but they’re dull and dreary compared to this absolutely stunning blaze of black, white and chrome.
-I’ve got just the matching vintage cashmere black & white hounds-tooth jacket for the drive to the dinner club in the DeVille.
+I’ve got just the matching vintage cashmere black & white hounds-tooth jacket in my closet for the drive to the dinner club in the DeVille.
 Everything hard is made of genuine chrome-plated metal, often attached with exposed plated screws.
-My idea of deconstructing the ’59 Caddy would be with a Phillips screwdriver.
+My idea of deconstructing the ’59 Caddy would be with a Phillips-head screwdriver.